 Reload Speed: In Starfinder Reload is a Move action unless otherwise noted.
 This really reflects everything having a battery or magazine, and doesn’t handle things like shotguns and rocket launchers being loaded one shell at a time.
+The Quick Reload property is used for Shuriken and Bows, Starfinder Scatterguns use removable magazines and not integral tube magazines as many modern shotguns do.
 It really doesn’t handle old west guns that were reloaded like muskets or early cartridge guns with shells passing through a loading gate.
 Starfinder wasn’t designed for gritty realism, or in this case video game pseudo realism.

 Rounds Per Minute: We might loosely tie this to Usage

 Zoom: Most Starfinder guns come with iron sights, there are upgrades available.
 Aim is an action, aiming with a scope should be one kind of action but give ranged bonus, aiming with a red dot sight might confer a similar bonus for shorter ranges as a faster action type, iron sights another type of action for some benefit.
 Holographic sights m should be fast and can change range increments based on rangefinder distances.

 Inventory Size: Starfinder bulk system and various containers handle this.

 Aim Assistance: Only Exocortex mechanics get aim assist.

 Recoil Direction: An expression of the weapon’s recoil path.
 Lower recoil direction tends more horizontal recoil than vertical recoil.

 Intrinsic: This determines the style of the weapon.
 Each weapon contains one Intrinsic perk.
 Exotics have unique perks which often behave more like Traits than like standard Intrinsics.